What are they?

 - Squamous cell carcinoma is the second most common eyelid cancer.
 It is a more invasive tumour than a base cell tumour, as it causes more destruction of tissue, and may spread causing metastases.

 - Sebaceous carcinoma is the third most common tumour.
 It is usually diagnosed late, as it has the characteristics of a stye or chalazion and sometimes it looks like chronic blepharoconjunctivitis in one eye that does not improve with treatment.
 In addition, it is highly likely to spread over the surface of the eye through the conjunctiva, it spreads through metastases.

-- There are other tumours, than less commonly affect the periocular region, including melanoma, carcinoma of the Merkel cells, sarcoma and lymphoma.
+- There are other tumours that less commonly affect the periocular region, including melanoma, carcinoma of the Merkel cells, sarcoma and lymphoma.

-Surgical procedure to remove eyelid tumours may affect a significant part of the eyelid.
-For this reason, this type of surgery requires reconstruction techniques to re-establish the eyelid's appearance and fuction.
+Surgical procedures to remove eyelid tumours may affect a significant part of the eyelid.
+For this reason, this type of surgery requires reconstruction techniques to re-establish the eyelid's appearance and function.

-In general, with surgical treatment, the complete removal of the tumour, if local, is curative, which is the case with base cell carcinoma which does not cause distance injuries or metastases.
+In general, with surgical treatment, the complete removal of the tumour if local, is curative, which is the case with base cell carcinoma that does not cause distant lesions or metastases.
 However, there are other kinds in which greater resection is required along with check-ups and treatment by an oncologist due to the fact that it can spread through metastasis.